 To create product recommendations in BlueConic, you use the Product Recommendations toolbar plugin in the toolbar of the content editor.
 This lets that you insert product placements on your pages or in an app (note that you'll need to also set up a Product Collector).

-The Product Recommendations toolbar plugin adds a capability to the toolbar of the content editor that allows you to insert product placements, dependent on having set up a Product Collector Connection.
-Click on the icon to insert a content placement based on an algorithm of your choosing at the place of the cursor.
+Inside a BlueConic dialogue, select the content editor to insert a content placement based on a recommendation algorithm of your choosing at the place of the cursor.

-- Select a source of products, which is defined by configuring a Product Collector Connection.
+Collector: Select a Collector, which serves as a source from which recommended items are chosen.
+You define this by configuring a Product Collector Connection.

-On the algorithms tab, you will be able to affect the algorithm that selects a unique product set for each individual user.
+The algorithms tab opens, where you can adjust the algorithms that select a unique product set for each individual user.
 As you make changes here, you should be able to see them reflected in the placement in your editor window.

-There are a number of algorithms you can introduce, to boost the prevalence of products with certain characteristics as described below.
+You can choose from a number of algorithms to boost the prevalence of products with certain characteristics as described below.
 For each algorithm added, you can control whether it is used at all, or to what degree it will be incorporated into the overall selection.